-Based on the number of beauty and fitness influencers, it’s pretty clear that comparing your body to others is one of the ways that we compare ourselves to others.
-When I was a teenager in the early 2000s, I was already under the influence of media messages.
-I would compare myself to celebrities and models that I saw in the glossy photos in magazines or on TV.
-This led me to spiral into extreme body dissatisfaction and almost a decade spent chasing the thin-ideal.
-I believed that if I only looked like the women I saw in the media I would be happier and my life would be perfect.
-But at least this was only a small part of my life and most of the time I was in the real world with real people.
+At this age, we are extremely vulnerable to self-comparison and based on the number of beauty and fitness influencers, it’s pretty clear that comparing your body to others is one of the ways that we do this.
+When I was a teenager in the early 2000s, I was already under the influence of media messages from TV and magazines and I would compare myself to celebrities and models that I saw.
+This led me to spiral into extreme body dissatisfaction and almost a decade spent chasing the thin-ideal, believing that if I only looked like the women I saw in the media I would be happier and my life would be perfect.
+But at least this was only a small part of my life and most of the time I was surrounded by real people.

-These days though, social media is full of “real” people showing us how beautiful and successful they are.
-We are constantly surrounded by advertisements whose sole purpose is to make us feel like we are not good enough as we are.
-Research into the impacts of social media on body image shows that social media use increases body dissatisfaction and self-objectification.
-Social media users are also are more likely to internalise body-ideals, that is adopting the belief that certain body types are more socially acceptable than others.
-It is a double edged sword as you open yourself up to feedback from others when you post images of yourself and you compare yourself to others in images that they post.
+These days though, social media is full of “real” people showing us how beautiful, how successful and how wealthy they are.
+We are constantly surrounded by advertisements and influencers whose sole purpose is to sell us something by making us feel like we are not good enough as we are.
+Research into the impacts of social media on body image shows that social media use is associated with increased body dissatisfaction and self-objectification as well as internalisation of body-ideals, that is adopting the belief that certain body types are more socially acceptable than others.
+It is a double edged sword of opening yourself up to feedback from others when you post images of yourself and comparing yourself to others in images that they post.

-I’m not saying that you have to avoid social media altogether if you want to stop comparing yourself to others, although it definitely could help!
-I simply want to raise awareness of this issue and share a few tips from my training in the Non-Diet Approach to Health Coaching on how to stop comparing your body to others online.
+I’m not saying that you have to avoid social media altogether if you want to feel good about yourself and stop comparing yourself to others, although it definitely could help!
+I just want to raise awareness of this issue and share a few tips from my training in the Non-Diet Approach to Health Coaching on how to stop comparing your body to others online.

 Staying mindful is the first step as self-comparison is most toxic when we don’t see clearly what is happening.
 In particular, when we believe everything that we see online and we create a world view in our head that is different from reality.
-Exposure to images of ideal body types changes our perception of what is normal in society.
-We then raise the standard that we set for ourselves.
-If you spend too much time online comparing your body to others, you can easily start to believe that all women look like models and that you are the only one who doesn’t measure up.
-Your standards of what is healthy and normal become warped.
-Especially when you are constantly exposed to images that use posing, lighting and editing to curate a perfect image of beauty.
+Exposure to images of ideal body types changes our perception of what is normal in society, raising the standard that we set for ourselves.
+If you spend too much time online comparing your body to others, you can easily start to believe that all women look like models and that you are the only one who doesn’t measure up Your standards of what is healthy and normal become warped when you are constantly exposed to images that use posing, lighting and editing to curate a perfect image of beauty.

-Alongside practicing mindfulness, start to think critically whilst you are spending time online.
-If you view content passively, you let it dictate your emotions and program your subconscious mind.
-Take a moment to question why that content is there and how it was supposed to make you feel.
-Remember you are in control of what information you feed into your mind.
+Along with this is to start thinking critically whilst you are spending time online.
+Rather than just viewing content passively and letting it dictate your emotions, take a moment to question why that content is there and how it was supposed to make you feel.
 Question everything!
 Especially when someone has something to sell, don’t take anything you see or read at face value.
-Be aware that every image you see is possibly edited or airbrushed and may not represent reality.
-Even photos from “normal” people who are not trying to sell anything but still want to portray themselves in a certain way.
+Be aware that every image you see could have been edited or airbrushed and may not represent reality, even photos from “normal” people who are not trying to sell anything but still want to portray themselves in a certain way.

-I had a discussion with a friend not long ago about why she was editing her photos for social media.
+I had a discussion with a friend not long ago about exactly this, why she was editing her photos for social media.
 Her opinion was that it is harmless and just a way to show your best self online.
 My opinion is that it can be extremely detrimental and create impossibly high standards that you and everyone who sees your photo then feels like they don’t measure up to.
-It is one thing to see a perfectly curated photo in a glossy magazine advert.
-In that case you are aware of the amount of work that went into creating the image.
-But it is entirely another thing to see a “casual” selfie on social media of someone looking completely flawless and suddenly become acutely aware of your own imperfections.
-So keep a critical eye when you are on social media knowing that everything may not be as it seems.
+It is one thing to see a perfectly curated photo in a glossy magazine advert when you are aware of the amount of work that went into creating the image.
+But it is entirely another thing to see a “casual” selfie on social media of someone looking completely flawless and suddenly become acutely aware of your less than perfect appearance.

-Finally, develop an appreciation and gratitude for your body and all it can do for you.
-Body appreciation is a proven a weapon against comparing your body with others online.
-This study showed that women with low body appreciation were more likely to experience body dissatisfaction after watching media adverts.
-On the other hand, women with a higher body appreciation were more resistant to feeling bad about their body and were more likely to remain neutral.
-You can nurture a positive attitude towards your body by using techniques such as guided meditations and affirmations.
-These techniques work by planting the seeds of positive thoughts in your mind.
+Finally, developing appreciation and gratitude for your body and all it can do for you has been proven to act as a weapon against comparing your body with others online.
+This study showed that women with low body appreciation were more likely to experience body dissatisfaction after watching media adverts but women with a higher body appreciation were more resistant to feeling bad about their body and were more likely to remain neutral.
+You can nurture a positive attitude towards your body by using techniques such as guided meditations and affirmations which work by planting the seeds of positive thoughts in your mind.
 For example by repeating to yourself or writing down statements such as: